Hammersmith Bridge scheduled 24-hour overnight closures for November are no longer required after successful engineering work.

 Ten potential bidders have expressed interest in carrying out the full strengthening and restoration works for Hammersmith Bridge.

-It is anticipated that invitations to tender will be issued in 2024 and a contract award made by early 2025.
-If the temporary truss proposal is adopted, cars and buses could be crossing within 12 to 18 months.
+Invitations to tender will be issued once H&F's Business Case has been approved by the DfT, and there is agreement on a Toll Order to fund H&F's share of the costs.
+If the temporary truss proposal is adopted, cars and buses could be crossing within 12 to 18 months of works beginning.

 Hammersmith Bridge Restoration Project launched